Harold Bornstein Dead: Donald Trump’s Doctor Who Faked Letter Saying He Was In Pristine Shape Dies At 73

 The New York City-based doctor gained fame during Donald Trump’s first presidential campaign, when the Republican candidate released a glowing note claiming he was in peak health, despite his advanced age and a weight that has bordered on obese.

-Trump at the time was pushing a number of conspiracies about the health of Democratic candidate Hillary Clinton, and many called on him to release information about his own condition.
+At the time, Trump was pushing a number of conspiracies about the health of Democratic candidate Hillary Clinton, and many called on him to release information about his own condition.
 What Trump ultimately released was a note signed by Bornstein saying that his “strength and physical stamina are extraordinary.”

 But as CNN reported, the physician later admitted that Trump had dictated to him exactly what to write.